 Essential documents for renewal

-The standard documents required for get a new Turkey passport include:
+The standard documents required to renew a Turkey passport include:

 • Any additional documents as per individual circumstances (like a marriage certificate or a court decree for a name change).